 By Michaela Fried with commentary by Peter Jakob.

 My friend and colleague Ahmed died two days ago, torn from the middle of his life, out of the middle of his family in Gaza.
 With the event of an invitation to deliver a keynote speech in May, by our friends and colleagues in Israel, I had asked him to write a brief bio, no longer that 100 Words, and I asked him whether that was even possible, given his rich and varied life.
 Ahmed smiled and replied in that modest manner of his that it would not be difficult to do that – there wasn’t that much to say about him anyway.

-With its philosophical and historic roots in the framework that Mahatma Ghandi and Dr. Martin Luther King created for their political struggles, the therapeutic approach of Non Violent Resistance that Haim Omer and his team developed has gained an impressive international following over the past 20 years.
+With its philosophical and historic roots in the framework that Mahatma Gandhi and Dr. Martin Luther King created for their political struggles, the therapeutic approach of Non Violent Resistance that Haim Omer and his team developed has gained an impressive international following over the past 20 years.
 One can also see it as reflecting the principles of Martin Buber’s ‘dialogical principle’.read more

-My work brings me into contact with parents who are developing their NVR skills and sometimes I am privileged to stay with these families for a long period of time, helping them embed non-violence in their world, coaching them in exploring ways to de-escalate and remain peaceful.
-Facing the day to day challenges that their young person presents and the emotional toll it takes on the whole family.read more
+My work brings me into contact with parents who are developing their NVR skills, and sometimes I am privileged to stay with these families for a long period of time, helping them embed non-violence in their world, coaching them in exploring ways to de-escalate and remain peaceful – facing the day-to-day challenges that their young person presents and the emotional toll it takes on the whole family.read more

 I have been working therapeutically with young people and their families for the last 18 years.
 To this day I regularly work with groups of 13-19 year olds and in our sessions we agree, by consensus, to actively practice a culture of non-violence.
 To make clear why non violent practice is a part of my methodology for delivering youth work, it is necessary to look back.read more